vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Which direction, we may ask, faces the pupil in the situation that is rejected?
 The commentary of Sāyan. ācārya does not resolve the question.
 3 There can be little doubt that the teacher, homologous to Agni, is facing east; 4 the student, on the other hand, may be thought to be looking at his teacher in profile, i.e. he may be facing north, for that is the region of the gods, 5 the region of living men as opposed to that of the deceased.
 6 Or, he may face the northeast, since standing towards that direction Prajāpati created the creatures, there the gate of heaven is believed to stand.
 7 The northeast may be particularly appropriate in the present case, because it not only is the direction into which Prajāpati issued the beings—Prajāpati to whom the student has just been consigned— but also is the point of the compass where the Sun (Savitr.) rises at the summer solstice to begin a new year, the Sun to whom the student has just as well been consigned and into whose mantra (Sāvitrī) he is actually being initiated, that is, whose mantra he is reciting.
 If directed to the northeast, the student is seated obliquely, not transversely, with respect to the teacher.
 It is difficult to determine whether bulva means ‘oblique’ or ‘transverse’.

-Consequently, the first of the two alternatives discussed in the Satapatha- ´ brāhman. a, the one that is rejected by the Brāhman. a itself, namely that the student is sitting at the right side (daks.in. atas) of the teacher, allows for two interpretations: (1a) teacher is facing east and student is facing north, or (1b)
+Consequently, the first of the two alternatives discussed in the Satapatha- ´ brāhmaṇa, the one that is rejected by the Brāhmaṇa itself, namely that the student is sitting at the right side (daks.iṇatas) of the teacher, allows for two interpretations: (1a) teacher is facing east and student is facing north, or (1b)

-´atha ha´ıke daks.in. at´ah.[ | ] tis.t.hate vāśīnāya vā´nvāhur n´a t´athā kuryād y´o hainam. t´atra br¯uyād bulb´am. nv ā´ ay´am im´am ´ajījanata bulbo bhavis.yatī´tīśvar´o ha t´athaiv´a syāt t´asmāt pur´astād ev´a pratī´ce samī´ks.amān. āyā´nubr¯uyāt k 14 k
+´atha ha´ıke daks.iṇat´ah.[ | ] tis.t.hate vāśīnāya vā´nvāhur n´a t´athā kuryād y´o hainam. t´atra br¯uyād bulb´am. nv ā´ ay´am im´am ´ajījanata bulbo bhavis.yatī´tīśvar´o ha t´athaiv´a syāt t´asmāt pur´astād ev´a pratī´ce samī´ks.amān. āyā´nubr¯uyāt k 14 k

 Now some recite (to the pupil) while the latter is standing or sitting at the right side (of the teacher).
 One should not do so.
 One would be able to say to him in that case: ‘Yes indeed, he (the teacher) has begotten him (the student) sideways, and sideways (i.e. wayward) he (the student) will be’; and so, indeed, it will come to pass.
 Therefore he should recite to (the pupil) sitting in front of him, while the former is westwards looking.

-3 Sāyan. a glosses: ayam ācārya imam śis.yam atha bulvam. tiraścīnam. prāṅmukham ajījanat tathā cāyam. [b]ulvah. parāṅmukho bhavis.yatītier I take prāṅmukham, like bulvam. tiraścīnam. , as an adverb qualifying ajījanat: ‘bulva, i.e. transversely, while facing forward/eastwards (prāṅmukham), he has begotten (the pupil)’; this adverb, referring to the position of the teacher, serves to pronounce the contrast with the pupil, who will turn away (parāṅmukha), will be adverse.
+3 Sāyaṇa glosses: ayam ācārya imam śis.yam atha bulvam. tiraścīnam. prāṅmukham ajījanat tathā cāyam. [b]ulvah. parāṅmukho bhavis.yatītier I take prāṅmukham, like bulvam. tiraścīnam. , as an adverb qualifying ajījanat: ‘bulva, i.e. transversely, while facing forward/eastwards (prāṅmukham), he has begotten (the pupil)’; this adverb, referring to the position of the teacher, serves to pronounce the contrast with the pupil, who will turn away (parāṅmukha), will be adverse.
 Bulva thus means transverse (tiraścīna), adverse (parāṅmukha), which, again, suggests that teacher and pupil sit at right angles.

 4 This is the default position.
 ‘In the domestic rites the sacrificer stands to the west of the fire facing the east’ (Gonda 1980, 52).
 Cf. Bodewitz 2000, 25, 49.

-5 SBr 12.7.3.7: ´ ´uttaro va´ı devalok´o, d´aks.in. ah. pitr.lok´a[h.].
+5 SBr 12.7.3.7: ´ ´uttaro va´ı devalok´o, d´aks.iṇah. pitr.lok´a[h.].

 6 SBr 13.8.1.6: ´ ´udīcī va´ı manus.yā`n. ām. d´ık.
 Cf. Gonda 1980, 53; Bodewitz 2000, 23.
 7 SBr 6.6.2.2-4: ´